VgReborn/Address-Book-Template-Code/README.md

 programmer/developer or the best programmer out here so expect some malpractices on my code, bad written code, or bad documentation.

 **Note: Due to the barebone nature of this program, there are tons of tools missing that you may need like directly manipulate a certain<br>**
-**data in a specific index, and you may need to implemnt it.
+**data in a specific index, and you may need to implement it.
 (It is really easy but I cannot assume what the developer may need)**

 This project is licensed under the terms of the Unlicensed license.